 PowerToys Awake utility

-PowerToys Awake can be used directly from PowerToys Settings or as a standalone executable.
-When the tool is running from PowerToys, it can be managed from PowerToys Settings or the system tray.
+You can use PowerToys Awake directly from PowerToys Settings or as a standalone executable.
+When it's running from PowerToys, it can be managed from PowerToys Settings or the system tray.

 PowerToys Awake does not modify any of the Windows power plan settings, and does not depend on a custom power plan configuration.
 Instead, it spawns background threads that tell Windows that they require a specific state of the machine.

-In the PowerToys Settings view, start PowerToys Awake by using the Enable Awake toggle.
+In the PowerToys Settings, start PowerToys Awake by toggling Enable Awake on.
 Once enabled, the application will manage the awakeness state of the computer.

 |Keep using the selected power plan||The computer awakeness state is unaffected.
 The application is waiting for user input.|